-533 Databases with Access and SQL (3) CSU
+533 Databases Using Access and SQL (3) CSU

-A complete presentation of database management using Access, including database design, queries, macros, toolbars, VBA and SQL.
-Also includes advanced work in Excel, uses of the Internet in these products, and OLE product integration.
+This class includes a complete presentation of database management using Access, including database design, queries, macros, toolbars, VBA and SQL.
+Also included in this course are advanced work in Excel, the use of the Internet for these products and OLE product integration.
+We are currently teaching Microsoft Operating System and advanced Microsoft Office (Excel and Access) with emphasis on Access and SQL.

-534 Operating Systems (3) UC:CSU - RPT 1
+534 Operating Systems (3) UC:CSU